Why do we need to sort waste?

 Why can’t I put a drinking glass, coffee pot or an oven dish into the glass recycling container?

 Glass recycling container is for glass packages (bottles and jars) only.
 Many drinking glasses and other glass containers are made out of ceramic glass, which is not suitable for glass recycling.
 Ceramic glass has different properties than the glass used in containers, such as bottles and jars.
 Heat-resistant glass containers, such as oven dishes or coffee pots are not suitable for glass recycling.

 Why must glass be collected separately?

 Glass is reusable material.
-Sort glass into its own containers, so it can be reused.
+Sort glass bottles and jars into its own containers, so it can be reused.

-Recycled glass is used for making new glass containers, glass wool and foam glass.
+Recycled glass is used for making new glass containers.
 This also saves natural resources and energy and helps to cut down the carbon dioxide emissions.